"What?!" Jennifer gasped. "Missing? Are you sure?"

 "What do you mean, Dad?"
 Jesse asked.

-"Some people don't like cell phones, so we want to make sure nobody gets upset and interferes with our family decisions.
+"Some people don't like cell phones, so we want to make sure nobody is upset and interferes with our family decisions.
 The phone is only for emergencies, and mostly you would call one of us, not us call one of you."

 "Could we call each other?"